Bootstrap confidence intervals for multiple change points based on moving sum procedures: Numerical studies

-Although MoLP does not set out to control either coverages~1 or~2, overall it attains good coverage while taking only a fraction of a second to perform change point detection and generate bootstrap CIs based on $B = 2000$ bootstrap samples.
+Overall, MoLP attains good coverage while taking only a fraction of a second to perform change point detection and generate bootstrap CIs based on $B = 2000$ bootstrap samples.
 Also, the lengths of bootstrap CIs are generally shorter than the intervals returned by NSP or SMUCE with the exception of {\tt stairs10}.
-When measured by coverage~1, its performance is close to that of NSP and according to coverage~2, MoLP performs the best on all test signals.
+The bootstrap CIs returned by MoLP are not designed to account for spurious change point estimators, and they do not provide finite-sample guarantee of controlling CM1.
+However, their coverage is typically not too far below the desired level and even above it in the case of \texttt{stairs10} (due to the change point estimators being very precise).
+In contrast, NSP is the only method giving finite-sample guarantees of controlling CM1 and also the only one achieving this goal.
 As expected, the coverage measures returned by MoLP increase as $\alpha$ decreases.
-NSP attains coverage~1 close to one regardless of $\alpha$ and in the case of SMUCE, its coverage can increase with $\alpha$, an observation also made by several other authors \citep{chen2014, fryzlewicz2020}.
-NSP does not explicitly set out to detect changes and as such, the intervals it outputs often under-detects the number of change points in the sense that some changes points are not covered by any of those intervals, as evidenced by the overall small values of coverage~2.
+NSP attains CM1 close to one regardless of $\alpha$ and in the case of SMUCE, its coverage can increase with $\alpha$, an observation also made by several other authors \citep{chen2014, fryzlewicz2020}.
+According to CM2, MoLP performs best on all test signals.
+NSP does not explicitly set out to detect changes and as such, the intervals it outputs often under-detects the number of change points in the sense that some changes points are not covered by any of those intervals, as evidenced by the overall small values of CM2.